roman-milk/roman-milk.github.io/cvsn.md

+===

- ****** CvsN 11: A New Addition ****** byTx_Tall_Tales© "Think about it Jim, these are sisters, there're all kinds of dynamics there we don't know anything about.
+"Think about it Jim, these are sisters, there're all kinds of dynamics there we don't know anything about.
 And my case was different, I walked into an arrangement with two women from the beginning, and the third got involved knowing all about the other two, my commitment to them, and just where she stood.
 Trust me, this is way different."

  "It's not like Karen and I are boyfriend-girlfriend or anything."
 Jim answered.